As part of Hurst Group Northern Ltd, Hurst Plastics Ltd (trading as Hurst Doors) is committed to protecting and respecting your privacy.

 In addition, if you linked to our websites from a third-party site, we cannot be responsible for the privacy policies and practices of the owners and operators of that third-party site and recommend that you check the policy of that third-party site.

-As part of the services offered to you through this website, the information which you provide to us may be transferred to countries outside the European Union (“EU”).
-By way of example, this may happen if any of our servers are from time to time located in a country outside of the EU.
+As part of the services offered to you through this website, the information which you provide to us may be transferred to countries outside the UK.
+By way of example, this may happen if any of our servers are from time to time located in a country outside of the UK.
 These countries may not have similar data protection laws to the UK.
 By submitting your personal data, you’re agreeing to this transfer, storing or processing.
-If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring your privacy rights continue to be protected as outlined in this Policy.
+If we transfer your information outside of the UK in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring your privacy rights continue to be protected as outlined in this Policy.

 REVIEW OF THIS POLICY